 The 10 Step Korean Skincare Routine has become popular lately and even one of the stores in Denmark has a 10 step skincare routine display with suggested products for each step.
 However, most of the products are for normal, dry, or all skin types and not for oily skin.
-After reading Hunida’s 10 Step Korean Skincare Routine, I decided I would like to find products that would work for my skin type and see if the 10 Step Korean Skincare Routine was effective for oily acne-prone skin.
+After reading Hunida’s 10 Step Korean Skincare Routine post, I decided I would like to find products that would work for my skin type and see if the 10 Step Korean Skincare Routine is effective for oily acne-prone skin.

 Step 1: Oil-Based Cleanse

 The first two steps of the Korean skincare routine are to double cleanse with the first step being to use an oil-based cleanser.
 I use the Matas Micellar Water for normal skin as they only offer micellar water for normal, dry, or sensitive skin.
 I use the micellar water by putting some on a reusable cotton round or a MakeUp Eraser and removing all my makeup if I am wearing any that day.
 If I am not wearing makeup, I will wipe my whole face with the cotton round.
 The micellar water is an effective and easy way to remove any makeup, dirt, and oil.

 For the second step of the double cleanse, a water-based cleanser is used to ensure all of my makeup is completely removed and my face is clean.
 I use the Murad Acne Control Clarifying Cleanser, which as the name suggests is for acne-prone skin.
 I use the cleanser by wetting my face, applying the cleanser to my fingers, rubbing the cleanser all over my face, and finally rinsing with water.
 I do like using the Murad cleanser because it contains salicylic acid and it makes my face feel clean while helping control acne.